FX Commentary – Greenback Weaker On Easing Worries Of Banking Crisis.

 Key Points

-4. Price is likely to find support at a previous low with stochastic and MACD both hinting at a possible price low.
+4. Price is likely to be supported by the 20EMA with MACD hinting at a bullish price trend.

 Fundamental Comments